 Measurement: High school graduates are students who receive a regular diploma, special diploma, regular certificate of completion, special certificate of completion, or general equivalency diploma (GED) awarded to students ages 16-19.
-Prior to the 1998-99 school year, state law defined the high school graduation rate as the number of students who graduated from public schools divided by the number of first-time ninth graders four years earlier (Section 232.2468, Florida Statutes).
-This rate did not track the same group of students from start to finish.
-As a result, it was inflated by the movement of high-school-aged students into Florida, who were counted as graduates but not as entering ninth graders.
-Beginning with the 1998-99 school year, the method of calculating the graduation rate for Florida s public high schools was revised to track individuals by student I.D. numbers, beginning with their first-time enrollment in 9th grade.
-The new rate calculation accounts for incoming transfer students, and outgoing transfer students are removed from the tracked population.
+The method of calculating the graduation rate for Florida's public high schools was revised to track individuals by student I.D. numbers, beginning with their first-time enrollment in 9th grade.
+The rate calculation accounts for incoming transfer students, while outgoing transfer students are removed from the tracked population.
 Explanation: As skill demands increase in the workforce, people without a high school diploma will have a more difficult time finding employment or advancing beyond low wage jobs.

-Data sources: Florida Department of Education, Division of Administration, Education Information and Accountability Services, Tallahassee, FL.
+Data source: Florida Department of Education, Education Information and Accountability Services, available online at www.firn.edu/doe/eias/eiaspubs/grad.htm.